pac4j/play-pac4j/README.md

       }
     }

 "http://localhost:8080/callback" is the url of the callback endpoint (see below).
-It may not be defined for REST support only.
+It may not be defined for REST support / direct clients only.

 ### Define the data store (`PlayCacheStore`)